ufidon/cop3353/lectures/part3/basics.md

 # the code in myscript.sh
 #----------------------
 #!/usr/bin/bash
+echo "the script name is $0"
-echo "variables passed to me:" echo "var1=$var1 var2=$var2 varn=$varn"
+echo "$# parameters passed to me:" echo "var1=$var1 var2=$var2 varn=$varn"
 echo "parameters passed to me:" echo "param1=$1 param2=$2 paramn=$3 param10=${10}"
-echo "all parameters passed to me: $@" echo "all parameters passed to me: $#" exit 10
+echo "all parameters passed to me: $@" echo "all parameters passed to me: $*" exit 10
 #----------------------